 Without rope or tie downs your items won't be secure and will shift during the move, likely resulting in damage.
 This is especially true if you didn't hire professional loading helpers and opted to load your items on your own.
 Don't skimp on this detail!
 If you're on a tight relocation budget you should opt for rope instead of tie downs as they are the cheaper alternative.

 We're a very green company and we always encourage our customers to utilize used moving boxes.
 However, at a certain point, used boxes will do little to protect your items.
 Worn-out structures of boxes become apparent when the cardboard becomes too flimsy and lacks enough support for anything within it.

 If your boxes are too worn out for another move don't fret, there are plenty of places to find used moving boxes for free.

 Apartments, notably high rises, will often require you to reserve the elevator on moving day.
 Another commonly overlooked detail: Many luxury high rises will require a certificate of insurance (COI) from the movers listing the property as additional insured.
 This process usually takes a few days and will likely have a fee associated with it.
 Be sure to check with your building well before moving day about their requirements.

 Moving to a big city?
-Chances are you will be required to obtain a parking permit for your rental truck, trailer or storage container.
-Be sure to find out if your city requires one and file the application well before moving day.
+You may be required to obtain a parking permit for your rental truck, trailer, or storage container.
+Be sure to find out if your city requires a permit and to file the application well before your move day.